ChrisMayor/SSISlibphonenumber/README.md

 * Tested with Visual Studio 2019 SSIS Extension

 ## Currently implemented functionality V0.2:
+* Ready to use - configuration with advanced editor (see screenshots)
 * Call to IsViablePhoneNumber to check if the phone number is viable
 * ExtractPossibleNumber
 * NormalizedNumber